CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Clariden-setup/README.md

 # Add it to your bashrc as it'll be used often
 CONTAINER_IMAGES=$SCRATCH/container-images
 mkdir -p $CONTAINER_IMAGES
+# Symlink the image with an adapted name with your lab name and username
+# (it will be readily-usable by the submit scripts)
 ln -s _TODO ADD IMAGE_PATH_ $CONTAINER_IMAGES/ADAPTED_NAME.sqsh
 ```